MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-sshconnectionissue-perms.md

 ### <a id="offlinetroubleshooting"></a>Repair the VM offline

-If the VM serial console access isn't available and the Waagent is not ready, an alternative solution is to repair the vm offline.
-There are two ways to take an offline approach:
+If the VM serial console access isn't available and the Waagent isn't ready, an alternative solution is to repair the vm offline.
+There are two ways to take an offline approach.

+> [!NOTE]
+> In the case of Ubuntu systems, the _/var/run/sshd_ runs in memory.
+Restarting the VM will also fix the issue, so the offline troubleshooting in Ubuntu VMs isn't necessary.

 #### <a id="offlinetroubleshooting-repairvm"></a>Use Azure Linux Auto Repair (ALAR)